thedull/node_test_app_01/README.md

 * ~~Added basic authentication middleware with JWT.~~

-* Added helmet security and basic token invalidation logic through logout.
+* ~~Added helmet security and basic token invalidation logic through logout.~~

+* Added basic websocket server and client using socket.io.

 ## To generate the definitions file